 A new voice, a dearly familiar voice, spoke.
 "If Dad says you're staying, there's no use fighting."

 "Let's get her moved in, Son."
-Daniel held out his hands for the keys.
-He walked back and opened the trunk.
+Daniel held out his hand for the keys.
+Once she handed them over, he walked back and opened the trunk, ordering Hawkeye around in a way that made her smile.
 She got out and helped them carry her things up to the second floor of their spacious home.

 She smiled at him as he left the room.
-Then she turned to face the man she had never forgotten.
+Then she turned to face the man she'd never forgotten.

 "Pierce."
 She frowned at the name.
 Tried again.
 "Hawk."